Corporate Governance

 Compensation System

-Amount of Compensation, etc. for the Directors and Audit & Supervisory Board Members Regarding this Business year
+Amount of Compensation, etc. for the Directors and Audit & Supervisory Board Members for the Fiscal Year Ended December 31, 2025

 Number of recipients and amount of payment Breakdown